Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 East Carolina Stats and Trends

-- East Carolina's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- East Carolina's games this season have gone over the total in two out of six opportunities (33.3%).

-- East Carolina is 3-2 against the spread and 3-2 overall when the team churns out more than 264.5 yards.
+- East Carolina is 3-2 against the spread and 3-2 overall when the team picks up more than 264.5 yards.

-- The Pirates have 10 turnovers this season, equal to the number of takeaways for the Cougars.
+- This season the Pirates have turned the ball over 10 times, while the Cougars have forced 10 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.